PlayerUnknown Lays Out PUBG Features And Changes Planned By Full Release

-PlayerUnknown himself, Brendan Greene, took to Reddit Wednesday morning to answer questions from PlayerUnknown’s Battlegrounds.
-The Creative Director provided a roadmap of changes and new features planned for the Battle Royale shooter prior to its Steam Early Access exit later this year.
+PlayerUnknown, also known as Brendan Greene, took to Reddit Wednesday morning to answer questions from PlayerUnknown’s Battlegrounds.
+The Creative Director provided a road map of changes and new features planned for the Battle Royale shooter prior to its Steam Early Access exit later this year.

-In response to a fan’s question, Green clarified what Bluehole will work on ahead of PlayerUnknown’s Battlegrounds (PUBG) full release.
-The list includes:
+In response to a fan’s question, Green clarified what Bluehole would work on ahead of PlayerUnknown’s Battlegrounds (PUBG) full release.

 1. User interface rework.